davelpz/Resume/resume.md

 ##### Systems (some examples)
   - *RFDS* - Radio Frequency Design System [Java/Spring Boot, HTML5, CSS3, JavaScript, jQuery]
-RFDS is a new system used by radio frequency engineers for cell tower design, construction, deploymen and maintenance.
+RFDS is a new system used by radio frequency engineers for cell tower design, construction, deployment,  and maintenance.
 	*Duties:*
 	- System Architect from system conception to production deployment
 	- Worked with subject matter experts to gather requirements.